 Big rides can leave you feeling a little drained.
 Physically and mentally a long day on the bike can take its toll especially the first long ride you do this spring.
-If you are like Peter Sagan maybe the first step of your post ride recovery is stuffing your face with gummy bears, but there are lots of other things that can help you bounce back from the energy draining ride.
+If you are like Peter Sagan maybe the first step of your post-ride recovery is stuffing your face with gummy bears, but there are lots of other steps you can take to help you bounce back from an energy draining ride.
 Your muscles may be tired and sore but if you can do these things your body will recuperate better and the next big ride will feel just a little bit easier.

 3) Stretch or light yoga

 A great way to deal with muscle tightness and loosen up the body after your long ride is stretching.
 Stretching after a ride will prevent stiffness and help keep your body limber for future hard efforts.
 Stretching can also increase flexibility and therefore reduce the risk of injury, improve your joint mobility and help your muscles relax so it’s an important part of a good recovery.

 RELATED: 4 yoga routines for cyclists

 You can also do some light yoga after your ride or the next day to rebalance yourself and reengage your muscles while doing movements that can help circulation and stretch out sore muscles.

 Sleep is a recovery tool that you should take seriously.
 Being properly rested isn’t only important preparation for a big ride but getting a good nights rest in the nights after will help your body recover.
 After a long day of pedalling your body might be in over drive so open a book or listen to some music to wind down.
 Try to stay away from your phone, laptop or a tv screen in the hour before going to bed.
 Limit your alcohol consumption to have a good nights rest.
 If you don’t already, it’s good to have a regular sleep schedule giving yourself seven to nine hours to sleep every night.